Skip to main content

 How OASIS+ compares to legacy OASIS

-The OASIS+ family of contracts builds on the success of the OASIS and OASIS Small Business (OASIS SB) contracts, offering federal agencies access to highly qualified contractors for their comprehensive and complex non-IT services solutions worldwide.
+The OASIS+ contracts build on the success of the OASIS and OASIS Small Business (OASIS SB) contracts, offering federal agencies access to highly qualified contractors for their comprehensive and complex non-IT services solutions worldwide.

 To learn more about the legacy OASIS contract, visit the OASIS and OASIS SB page.